Mahrokh-M/LC3-simulator/README.md

 3. **Reset**: Click the "Reset" button to reset the simulator.
 4. **Next Cycle**: Click the "Next Cycle" button to execute the next instruction cycle.
 5. **Sample Code**: Click the "Sample Code" button to load a sample LC3 code.
+6. **Write Code**: Write your LC3 code in text edit instead of uploading a file.

 The GUI provides tables to display register values, memory contents, and flags, allowing you to monitor the state of the LC3 machine as you step through your code.